The Digital Darkroom

 Computing Power

-I use twin 17″ monitors so that I can keep the uncluttered image to be worked on sitting on the left hand monitor, while all the menus I am using are on the right hand monitor.
-The keyboard and mouse are wireless.
+I use four 24″ LCD monitors (Iiyama – ProLite E2407HDS) so that I can keep the uncluttered image to be worked on sitting on the bottom right hand monitor, while all the menus I am using are on the monitor above it.
+The top left hand monitor is then free for Internet work, and the bottom left hand monitor is free for anything else going on.

 Printing

-To the right hand side of the image you can see the superb HP Designjet 130 six colour printer I use to print out our images.
-I use 200 g.s.m. satin finish photo quality paper and I can testify to the resistance of these prints to fading as I have had an image of the North America and Pelican nebulae [on the wall behind the right hand monitor] in direct sunlight for 2 years with no apparent adverse effects - very impressive!
+I use the superb HP Designjet T230 four colour (CMYK) printer to print out images to a maximum size of A1.
+I use 200 g.s.m. satin finish photo quality paper and I can testify to the resistance of these prints to fading as I have had an image of the North America and Pelican nebulae [on the wall behind the left hand monitor] in direct sunlight for over 4 years with no apparent adverse effects – very impressive!
 By comparison, a simple print from an A4 colour printer faded in less than 2 weeks under similar conditions.

 Pre-processing